These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T3B06 (D)

-What is the formula for converting frequency to wavelength in meters?
+What is the formula for converting frequency to approximate wavelength in meters?

 D. Wavelength in meters equals 300 divided by frequency in megahertz